Clingy Baby: Clinginess, Crankiness and Crying

 Parents of “difficult” babies will also have a harder time as their babies already require more attention and will demand even more when they have to cope with these big changes.
-These babies will have the greatest need for mommy, the most conflict with their mothers, and the largest appetite for learning.
+These babies will have the greatest need for mommy/daddy, the most conflict with their parents, and the largest appetite for learning.

 Do you want to know exactly when your baby will experience a clingy period and what you can do to help them through it?
 Download our app now and get personalized insights for your baby’s development.

 Did this article help you?